JetBrains/intellij-plugin-verifier/README.md

 `<plugins>` is either `<plugin path>` or `'@<file>'` with a list of plugin paths to verify, separated by a newline.

-`<IDE>` is either a path to local IDE installation, or an IDE pattern (see below in the [common options](#common-options))
+`<IDE>` is either a path to local IDE installation, or an IDE pattern (see bellow in the [common options](#common-options))

 #### Specific options

 * `-suppress-internal-api-usages` will suppress internal API usages from JetBrains plugins.
   This option is used by JetBrains Marketplace by default.

   Allowed values:

     * `no`: all internal API usages will be reported.
 This is the default value.
     * `jetbrains-plugins`: internal API usages by JetBrains plugins will not be reported.

 * `-mute` will mute (ignore) a specified plugin problems.

   Supported values:

     - `ForbiddenPluginIdPrefix`,
     - `TemplateWordInPluginId`,
     - `TemplateWordInPluginName`,
     - `ReleaseVersionAndPluginVersionMismatch`,

   A comma-separated list of plugin problems is allowed, e.g.:

         -mute TemplateWordInPluginId,TemplateWordInPluginName

   The switch will mute any kind of supported plugin problems — including plugin problems related to the plugin descriptor.

   Usually, a long-existing plugin uploaded to the JetBrains Marketplace might be verified with more relaxed rules than a new plugin.
   This option is used to mute plugin problems that do not apply to such a plugin.

+#### Plugin Path Specification

+Plugin path may be specified in multiple formats:

+- `id:<plugin-id>` indicates all compatible versions of _plugin-id_.
+Example: `id:training` denotes all versions of _IDE Features Trainer_ plugin.
+- `version:<plugin-id>:<version>` points to a specific version of _plugin-id_.
+Example: `version:training:231.8770.31` denotes a specific version of _IDE Features Trainer_ plugin.
+- `#<update-id>` identifies a specific plugin update identifier.
+Such `update-id` is coupled with a plugin ID and a plugin version.
+- `path:<path>` identifies a plugin by the path to the distribution file (usually a ZIP) in the filesystem.
+- `identifier` without any specification is resolved either as a `path:` suffix or `id:` suffix.
+- `@<file>` points to a file in a local filesystem.
+This file contains a list of plugin paths, separated by newline.
+Each line adheres to any format specified above (`id`, `version` etc.).

 #### Examples

 Check `Kotlin` plugin against IDEA Ultimate 162.2032.8, 163.1024, and 163.7277:

     java -jar verifier-all.jar -runtime-dir /home/user/.jdks/corretto-11.0.8 check-plugin /tmp/Kotlin /tmp/IU-162.2032.8 /tmp/IU-163.1024 /tmp/IU-163.7277

+Check an individual plugin packaged as a ZIP file against IDEA Ultimate 162.2032.8 on MacOS:

+     java -jar verifier-all.jar check-plugin ~/counter/build/distributions/counter-12.0.0.zip /tmp/IU-162.2032.8/Contents

+Check all versions of plugin with ID `training` against IDEA Ultimate 162.2032.8 and PyCharm PC-203.7717.81 on MacOS:

+    java -jar verifier-all.jar check-plugin training /tmp/idea-edu-2022.2.2/Contents /tmp/PC-203.7717.81.app/Contents

+Check all versions of plugin with ID `training` and version `231.8770.31` against IDEA Ultimate 162.2032.8 and PyCharm PC-203.7717.81 on MacOS:

+    java -jar verifier-all.jar check-plugin version:training:231.8770.31 /tmp/idea-edu-2022.2.2/Contents /tmp/PC-203.7717.81.app/Contents

+Check a specific plugin update by its ID against IDEA Ultimate 162.2032.8 and PyCharm PC-203.7717.81 on MacOS.
+The update `#323705` corresponds to the plugin `training` with version version `231.8770.31`.

+    java -jar verifier-all.jar check-plugin '#323705' /tmp/idea-edu-2022.2.2/Contents tmp/PC-203.7717.81.app/Contents

+Note that the update ID is quoted to prevent shell mangling.

+Check a list of plugins specified in a plaintext file `jetbrains-plugins.txt` against IDEA Ultimate 162.2032.8 and PyCharm PC-203.7717.81 on MacOS.

+    java -jar verifier-all.jar check-plugin @jetbrains-plugins.txt /tmp/idea-edu-2022.2.2/Contents /tmp/PC-203.7717.81.app/Contents

+The file `jetbrains-plugins.txt` might contain two plugin paths on separate lines.

+    version:com.intellij.quarkus:231.8770.17
+    #320655

 ### check-trunk-api